mgechev/runtime-parser-demo/docs.md

 const SHELL_PARSER_CACHE_NAME = 'app-shell:cache';
 const APP_SHELL_URL = '/shell.html';
+const INLINE_IMAGES: string[] = ['png', 'svg', 'jpg'];
 const ROUTE_DEFINITIONS = [
       '/home',
       '/about/:id',
     ];
-const INLINE_IMAGES: string[] = ['png', 'svg', 'jpg'];
 ```

-First, we declare a global variable called `ngShellParser`.
-As its value we are going to set the instance of the App Shell Runtime Parser once it has been loaded.
+Initially we declare a global variable called `ngShellParser`.
+As its value we are going to set the instance of the Runtime Parser, once it has been loaded.

-The `SHELL_PARSER_CACHE_NAME` is the name of the cache which we are going to use in order to store the App Shell once it has been generated.
+The `SHELL_PARSER_CACHE_NAME` is the name of the cache which we are going to use in order to store the app shell's template, once it has been generated.

-The `APP_SHELL_URL` is the page that we are going to generate our App Shell from.
+The `APP_SHELL_URL` is the URL of the page that we are going to use in order to generate our app shell.

-As next step of the declarations above we set of routes that we want to be handled by the parser.
-For instance, once the user visits the page `/home` the first thing that we're going to do is to render the cached App Shell.
-Right after the page has been initialized and all the associated to it external resources are available its content will be rendered on the place of the app shell.
-As we can see from the route `/about/:id`, the `ROUTE_DEFINITIONS` support wildcard, similarly to the Angular's router.
+Next, we declare a list of routes that we want to be handled by the parser.
+For instance, once the user visits the page `/home` the first thing that we want to do is to render the cached app shell.
+Right after the target page has been initialized and all the associated to it external resources are available, its content will be rendered on the place of the app shell.
+As we can see from the route `/about/:id`, the `ROUTE_DEFINITIONS` support wildcards, similar to the parameters of the routes used by the Angular's router.

-Since our final goal is to render the App Shell as quickly as possible, we want to inline all the referenced within its elements resources.
+Since our final goal is to render the entire app shell as quickly as possible, we want to inline all the referenced within its elements resources.
 The final step of our declarations is the `INLINE_IMAGES` array.
-It provides a list of extensions of images that we want to be inlined automatically.
+It provides a list of of image extensions that we want to be inlined as base64 strings.

 ## Step 2 - Handling the install event